 “When you do something like that at home, it means so much more,” Wiebe said.

 As for life on tour, Wiebe won more than $4.3 million on the PGA circuit before injuries and a slump caused him to struggle with his game.
-But he bounced back in a big way on the Champions Tour, winning his first start after turning 50 in 2007, then another tournament in early 2008.
-In all of his five full seasons on the Champions circuit, Wiebe has finished in the top 30 on the year-long money list.
+But he bounced back in a big way on the Champions Tour, winning his first start after turning 50 in 2007 and capturing his first major, the 2013 Senior Open at Royal Birkdale, defeating World Golf Hall of Famer Bernhard Langer in a playoff.

-Wiebe's induction into the Hall of Fame comes a year after his son, Gunner, likewise received a significant Colorado golf honor, being named the Colorado Golf Association's Les Fowler Player of the Year for his 2010 accomplishments in the amateur ranks.
+Wiebe’s induction into the Hall of Fame comes a year after his son, Gunner, likewise received a significant Colorado golf honor, being named the Colorado Golf Association’s Les Fowler Player of the Year for his 2010 amateur accomplishments.
+Gunner, who delivered his father’s Hall of Fame speech in 2011, has followed his father into the professional ranks and won the 2020 National Assistant PGA Professional Championship.